WCutePy/Cell-Viewer/README.md

 `docker-compose up --build`
 It should then run at http://localhost:5085

+When having issues launching on docker, or on unix.
+As a result to most of the application having been developed on Windows, it might be necessary to perform a command like `dos2unix *` to get the application to work.
+If it is needed running the docker will show
+"invalid option| /bin/bash: -"

 ## manual Running
 To develop on windows you can run `.\env\Scripts\activate`